kitchenmagic/style-guide/README.md

 1. Must use variables for all *fonts* and *colors*.
 2. All font sizes must be in REM values, not pixels.
+3. Hubspot Module CSS must be stored in Hubspot and not the `main.css` file.

 ## 0.6.
 Contributing